canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/introduction-to-ubuntu-development.rst

 uploaded to Launchpad's build machines to be compiled.
 The resulting binary packages then are distributed to the archive and its mirrors in different countries.
 The URLs in ``/etc/apt/sources.list`` point to an archive or mirror.
-Every day CD images are built for a selection of different Ubuntu flavours.
+Every day images are built for a selection of different Ubuntu flavours.
+They can be used in various circumstances.
+There are images you can put on a USB key, you can burn them on DVDs, you can use netboot images and there are images suitable for your phone and table.
+Ubuntu Desktop, Ubuntu Server, Kubuntu and others specify a list of required packages that get on the image.
-Ubuntu Desktop, Ubuntu Server, Kubuntu and others specify a list of required packages that get on the CD.
-These CD images are then used for installation tests and provide the feedback for further release planning.
+These images are then used for installation tests and provide the feedback for further release planning.

 Ubuntu's development is very much dependent on the current stage of the release cycle.
 We release a new version of Ubuntu every six months, which is